speeduino/wiki.js/boards/official/TurbineBear.md

 The v0.2 controller contains a total of 4 EGT circuits, however EGT1 and EGT2 could not be fully populated at PCBA time and should not be used.
 There are override pins on the Black connector for EGT1 and EGT2 inputs however that allow the use of external thermo amps

 EGT 3 and 4 on the Grey connector use digital thermo amps on board.

+An option will be added in TunerStudio to select whether EGT 1/2 or EGT 3/4 should be used.

 ## Pin out